jay-joshy/allergyguide/OIT_CALCULATOR_COMPLETE_SPEC.md

 - Array of valid `Candidate` objects, ranked by optimality

 **Other**

-All dilution math uses Decimal.js with precision 20 and rounding ROUND_HALF_UP.
-Internally food.mgPerUnit is mg protein per 1 gram (SOLID) or per 1 milliliter (LIQUID).
-For a candidate defined by mixFoodAmount and dailyAmount, compute totalMixProtein = mixFoodAmount × food.mgPerUnit. servings = totalMixProtein / P, mixTotalVolume = dailyAmount × servings.
-For SOLID assume solid volume negligible.
-Accept candidate only if measurable constraints hold and the actual protein delivered = (totalMixProtein / mixTotalVolume) × dailyAmount is within PROTEIN_TOLERANCE_MG (default 0.5 mg) of target P. Candidate ranking: smallest mixFoodAmount, then smallest dailyAmount, then smallest mixTotalVolume.
+- Internally food.mgPerUnit is mg protein per 1 gram (SOLID) or per 1 milliliter (LIQUID).
+- For a candidate defined by mixFoodAmount and dailyAmount, compute totalMixProtein = mixFoodAmount × food.mgPerUnit. servings = totalMixProtein / P, mixTotalVolume = dailyAmount × servings.
+- For SOLID assume solid volume negligible.
+- Accept candidate only if measurable constraints hold and the actual protein delivered = (totalMixProtein / mixTotalVolume) × dailyAmount is within PROTEIN_TOLERANCE_MG (default 0.5 mg) of target P. Candidate ranking: smallest mixFoodAmount, then smallest dailyAmount, then smallest mixTotalVolume.

 **Algorithm:**